-This holiday season, the Hallmark Channel is airing its first-ever original movie featuring a same-sex couple as the protagonists.
-While this may represent significant pop-culture strides made by the LGBTQ+ community over the past decade, it can hardly be said that their long and hard-fought better for acceptance is over, by any means.
+While the LGBTQ+ community has made significant strides toward institutional and interpersonal acceptance over the years, it can hardly be said that the battle is over by any means.
 This population still faces an entirely unique and distinct set of factors that render them more vulnerable to substance use and addiction, and many of these issues originate directly from the stigma attached to their identities.

 If you or someone you know identifies as LGBTQ+, you know how difficult it can be to maneuver through different areas of your life.
-You may also know how “easy” and common it is to use self-mediation as an escape, and how stigma and substance use can very easily overlap.
-Here are some of many ways in which stigma can often lead to addiction in the LGBTQ+ community.
+You may also know how “easy” and common it is to use self-medication as an escape and how stigma and substance use can very easily overlap.
+Here are some of the many ways stigma can lead to addiction in the LGBTQ+ community.